polytypic/f-omega-mu/SYNTAX.md

 1. Type variables are distinct from expression variables. `_` is allowed in place of a variable in bindings.

-2. The expression give to `case` must be a record of functions corresponding to the sum to be eliminated.
+2. The expression given to `case` must be a record of functions corresponding to the sum to be eliminated.
 The result of `case` is a sum eliminating function.

 3. `fₙ ◁ … ◁ f₁ ◁ x`, `x ▷ f₁ ▷ … ▷ fₙ`, and `f ◇ x₁ ◇ … ◇ xₙ` are special